Skip to content

 If you only read one section, this one:

-- Pick LoyalFans first if your niche has trouble on US-banked platforms, your audience is international, or live streaming and video calls are central to what you sell.
+• Pick LoyalFans first if your niche gets throttled on the bigger platforms, or live streaming and video calls are central to what you sell.

 The platform decision matters less than people think.
 The funnel decision matters more than people admit.
 Pick a platform, ship weekly, and reassess in ninety days.